ppy/osu-wiki/news/2023/2023-11-04-new-featured-artist-phaze.md

 **5** fresh tunes have been slammed onto [**PHAZE**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/387), all pre-timed for your next mapping session (which should be right now).

 Ever tried clicking circles without your index finger?
 It's uncomfortable.
-And that's what renowned mapper [LMT](https://osu.ppy.sh/users/7262798) does all the time.
+And that's what renowned mapper ::LMT::{ user-id=7262798 } does all the time.
 Watch him play [PHAZE - Mirai Isho](https://osu.ppy.sh/beatmapsets/1989072) from [COE](/wiki/Community/cavoe's_osu!_event/2023), then check out the rest of these previews:

 <div align="center">
     <video width="85%" controls>